 Perception vs. reality in business resiliency

 Some organizations see long periods of uninterrupted business operations that allow them to consistently achieve their business objectives.
-While this is undoubtedly the goal of all business leaders, a “resiliency perception gap” (or the gap between executives’ perceptions of the effectiveness of their resiliency strategies and how successful these plans actually are at protecting against application outages or downtime) can lead to a false sense of security for organizations of all sizes and standings.
+While this is undoubtedly the goal of all business leaders, a “resiliency perception gap” (or the gap between executives’ perceptions of the effectiveness of their resiliency strategies and how successful these business continuity plans (BCP) actually are at protecting against application outages or downtime) can lead to a false sense of security for organizations of all sizes and standings.

 Breaking down the resiliency perception gap